Camping near Glens Falls, NY

-Campgrounds in the Lake George region, north of Glens Falls, offer a range of accommodations from tent sites to full-service RV hookups and cabin rentals.
+Campgrounds near Glens Falls span the Lake George region to the north, with options ranging from full-service RV hookups and cabin rentals to tent-only sites.
 Lake George RV Park and Ledgeview Village RV Park provide extensive amenities for recreational vehicles, while Moreau Lake State Park Campground caters to both tent and RV campers.
 Several private campgrounds like Moose Hillock Camping Resorts and Whippoorwill Campsites offer glamping options alongside traditional camping areas, creating multiple price points for visitors to the southern Adirondack region.

 The camping season typically runs from May through mid-October, with most facilities closing after Columbus Day weekend due to colder temperatures.
 "The grounds are well kept, the facilities are modern and clean, hookups were perfect, site was level, staff is super friendly and helpful," noted one camper about Lake George RV Park.
 Advance reservations are strongly recommended during peak summer months when lakefront camping areas reach capacity, particularly on holiday weekends.
 The region experiences moderate summer temperatures with occasional thunderstorms, while spring and fall bring cooler nights that require additional layers.
 Highway noise affects some campgrounds, particularly those near Interstate 87 (the Northway), which travels north-south through the area.